 Family and Consumer Sciences

-Health and wellness programs help people learn healthy eating habits and make lifestyle changes that support better health.
+Health and wellness programs teach people how to eat healthy foods and make simple lifestyle changes that can improve their overall health.

-Food systems programs teach skills like food preservation and farm‑to‑table learning.
-These lessons help people keep food safe, reduce food waste, and understand how nutrients support good health.
+Food systems programs show people how to safely handle and store food, including skills like food preservation and farm‑to‑table learning.
+These lessons help reduce food waste, keep families safe, and explain how nutrients help our bodies stay healthy.

 -